needle-mirror/com.unity.xr.management/Documentation~/Provider.md

 ## Build and Runtime settings through *Unified Settings*

 A provider may need optional settings to help manage build issues or runtime configuration.
 They can do this by adding the **XRConfigurationData** attribute to a ScriptableObject and providing the set of properties they want to surface for users to control configuration.
-Configuration options will be surfaced in the **Unified Settings** window under the **XR** top level entry.
+Configuration options will be surfaced in the **Unified Settings** window under the **XR** entry.
 We will manage the lifecycle for one instance of the class marked with the attribute through the EditorBuildSettings config object API.
 If no special UI is provided, the **Unified Settings** window will display the configuration settings using the standard **ScriptableObject** UI Inspector.
 A provider can extend the UI by creating a custom **Editor** for their configuration settings type and that will be used in the **Unified Settings** window instead.

 The provider will need to handle getting the settings from **EditorUserBuildSettings** into the build application.
 This can be done with a custom build processing script.
 If all you need for build support is to make sure that you have access to the same settings at runtime you can derive from **XRBuildHelper<T>**.
 This is a generic abstract base class that handles the necessary work of getting the build settings stored in EditorUserBuildSettings and getting them into the build application for access at runtime.
 Simplest build script for your package would look like this: